Simon-He95/common-intellisense/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

-Keep working hard for a better development experience, and provide quick reminders of some commonly used words to help add efficient coding in the development stage.
+It is hoped to give developers a more friendly development experience and provide some tips on the use of component libraries to help add efficient coding in the development stage.

+### 🛠️️ How to use
+Install the supported ui component library in your project and install the plug-in.
+If the plug-in does not work, you can restart vscode.
+If you encounter problems, you can open an issue.

 ### 🍬 Currently supported
 - vant